JVandenildo/Programming-Challenges/RPG Character Framework/challenge_description.md

 # About

+Code in C++ was given, and the user must work on it in order to fulfill the challenge.

+## Challenge description

 Create classes to act as character in a turn-based RPG.
 Test functions will be used to simulate player input.

 - Characters should start at least at level 1.